Bash and scripting

 cd /dir/h

-then tab, will autocomplete if one exists ->cd /dir/hello
+then tab, will autocomplete if one exists -> cd /dir/hello

-if multiple options exists -> will show them below
+if multiple options exists -> will show them below hello hi hop

 Takes the output of one command passes it as the input to the next command